pknomad/pknomad/README.md

 ### Hi there 👋

+My name is Jason and I am currently a Cloud Operations Engineer based in San Francisco, CA 🇺🇸.

+As an engineer I like to:

+✅ build tooling that supports internal users
+✅ enforce corporate security
+✅ deploy scalable infrastructure.

+I'm currently looking to collaborate on building open source tools using terraform and Go that might be somewhat useful both in professional and personal settings.

+j9k

 <!--
 **pknomad/pknomad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.